Bachelor of Design in Architecture

 Summary of requirements

-In order to qualify for the award of the pass degree, candidates must:
+To qualify for the award of the pass degree, candidates need to:

 - maintain a full-time enrolment.
 24 credit points per semester is a normal full-time load, 18 is the minimum and 30 is the maximum